 Hospital treatment (NHS)

-- Necessary ambulance transport is covered.
+- Necessary ambulance transport is free of charge.

 - No information available.

-In the UK, treatment is most often free of charge, so there is no refund system.
+- In the UK, treatment is most often free of charge, so there is no refund system.

 - When standard charges are applied (such as fees for NHS dentists or prescription charges), these are not refundable in the UK.